benjamincrozat/legacy-blog/README.md

 ## Notes

 - I don't care about code coverage and static analysis, so you won't find that here.
-- This pure and plain Laravel.
+- This is pure and plain Laravel.
 If you know the framework, you can find your way around the codebase.
 - The tests are organized just like the source code.
 Most of the time, it makes it easier to know what is tested and what is not.
 - My commit history is garbage.
 I'm sorry, but when you are working alone of a project, it's hard to maintain discipline for such things.
 At some point, I should figure out how to generate the commit messages using AI.